sa171/FileUploader/README.md

 Process to test it:
 Install node in your system, run npm install to install all the dependencies in the modules

-To run the CDK - execute: npx cdk bootstrap followed by npx cdk deploy

 1) https://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/aws-jsdk-reference.html